-Tyagi & Agarwal (2014) informs thatdefines a supply chain ais a system where an organization distributes its production goods and services to its customers.
+Tyagi & Agarwal (2014) defines a supply chain as a system where an organization distributes its production goods and services to its customers.
 This chain is also a network or network of various interconnected organizations that have the same goal, which is to organize the procurement and distribution of the goods as best as possible.
 Schroeder (2007) explains that the supply chain is a series of business processes and information that provide products or services from suppliers to companies and distribute them to consumers.
 In conclusion, the supply chain is a network system in a company that is connected, interdependent, and beneficial in organizations that work together to control, regulate and develop the flow of materials, products, services, and information from suppliers, companies, distributors, stores, or retail, as well as supporting companies such as logistics service companies to customers as end-users.

 The use of digital technology leads to positive economic effects, such as the economy of raw materials and energy resources, due to the rationalization of production and consumption, as well as in the perspective of environmental rehabilitation and restoration.
-All this contributesed to the formation of a new economic model called the circular economy.
-It is an economy based on reconstruction, optimization, and resource-saving processes, facilitated by digital technology that achieves non-waste production and consumption, sustainable economic growth, and socio-economics and environmental efficiency.
+All this contributes to the formation of a new economic model called the circular economy.
+It is an economy based on reconstruction, optimization, and resource-saving processes, facilitated by digital technology that achieves non-waste production and consumption, sustainable economic growth, and socio-economic and environmental efficiency.
 The key concept of the circular economy is the construction of closed-loop and sustainable supply chains.

-The business models of some companies such as Google, Amazon, Alibaba, Airbnb, and Uber are built on digital technology (Ranta, Aarikka-Stenroos & Väisänenet al., 2021; Grabowska & Saniuk, 2022; Bican & Brem, 2020; Rachinger et al., 2019; Bouwman et al., 2018;
+The business models of some companies such as Google, Amazon, Alibaba, Airbnb, and Uber are built on digital technology (Ranta, Aarikka-Stenroos & Väisänen, 2021; Grabowska & Saniuk, 2022; Bican & Brem, 2020; Rachinger et al., 2019; Bouwman et al., 2018; Trischler & Li-Ying, 2022).
+Several other companies that have existed for five, ten, twenty, or even a hundred years, are forced to change and embrace digital technology to compete.
+This process has various names, such as digitization or digital transformation (Sarkar, 2017).